crousky/hive-reader-sharp/AZURE_DEPLOYMENT.md

 This guide walks you through deploying the Hive Reader application to Azure using Infrastructure as Code (Bicep) and GitHub Actions with OIDC authentication.

+## Safety First

+⚠️ **All deployments are NON-DESTRUCTIVE** - See [DEPLOYMENT_SAFETY.md](DEPLOYMENT_SAFETY.md) for details.

+- ✅ Never deletes existing resources
+- ✅ Preserves all data in databases
+- ✅ Uses existing resource group `rg-green-squirrel`
+- ✅ Only creates or updates resources

 ## Prerequisites

 - Azure CLI installed ([Installation Guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))
 - Azure subscription with appropriate permissions
 - GitHub repository with admin access
+- Existing resource group: `rg-green-squirrel` in `eastus2`

 ## Architecture